Mandi-OS/Tool-Box/README.md

-# My-first-work-on-Python
+# Tool-Box
-This is my first work on Python language, everything here is posted for informational purposes only, and the author is not responsible for any of your actions.
+Tool Box is a malware for ethical education, research purposes and antivirus software testing only.
+At the moment it contains few features, but expect a Global Update to version 3.0 soon.
+A lot of new features are waiting for you.
-I'm update it to version 2
+IMPORTANT: All activities and use of the contents of this repository must strictly comply with the laws and license applicable to this code and materials.